bio-agents/bioagents-registry/INSTALL.md

 Too see the running containers run: `docker container ls`

 ## 3.1 The short(er) setup

-**Run the steps below in the root folder of the Git project (e.g. `bioagentsRegistry`)**
+**Run the steps below in the root folder of the Git project (e.g. `bioagents-registry`)**

 ##### 3.1.1 Make migrations

 `docker exec bioagents-backend python manage.py makemigrations`

 Make Django migrations from the exiting models.
 Executed on the `bioagents-backend` container.
 If you get the `No changes detected` message it means that you are up to date.

 ##### 3.1.2 Migrate to the DB

 `docker exec bioagents-backend python manage.py migrate`

 Create necessary tables and other DB objects from the migrations.
 Executed on the `bioagents-backend` container.
 If you get the `No migrations to apply.` message it means that you are up to date.

 ##### 3.1.3 Copy initial (seed) DB

 `docker cp initial_db.sql bioagents-mysql:/root`

 Copies the `initial_db.sql` SQL file into the `bioagents-mysql` container (where the MySQL database server runs) into the `/root` folder.